chromice/ae/README.md

 	->prefix('cropped_')
 	->save(); // save as 'cropped_test.jpg'

-// Resize to fit (and preserve for next operation)
+// Resize to fit (and preserve the result for next operation)
 $small = $image
 	->fit(320, 320)
 	->suffix('_small')